Enhō Yūya: Career

 For this March 2018 tournament, Enhō was ranked at the bottom rung, at jūryō 14.
 As is often the case for a first timer in the salaried ranks, the wall was too high and he only managed a losing tournament record of 4–11 and was demoted back to makushita.
 After two strong performances of 5–2 in the upper ranks of makushita, Enhō was re-promoted to jūryō for the September tournament.
 In this tournament and the next two, he recorded three straight 9-6 records.
 In the following March tournament, he made the news after he came back from a near loss to Tokushōryū on day 9.
 Enhō's haunches came within 10 centimetres of the dohyō, before he bounced back, grabbing his opponent's legs with both hands and toppling him.
 This move called ashitori would also become one of his regular techniques.
 He ended this tournament with an 8–7.

 This record was enough for Enhō to be promoted to the makuuchi top division for the May 2019 tournament, the first tournament of the Reiwa era.
 He was the only wrestler on the banzuke listed as being under 100 kg.
 He won his first top division bout on the opening day, and earned his first kenshōkin or cash prize provided by a sponsor of the match.
 As it was Mother's Day, Enhō gave the prize money to his mother.
 He again garnered attention when on day 4, he took down Daishōhō, who was almost twice his size, with his now well-known shitatenage.
 However, after reaching the cusp of a winning tournament on his top division debut on day 9 with a 7–2 record, he then lost six bouts in a row and ended up with a losing tournament.
 His losing streak was exacerbated by a thigh injury he suffered on Day 13.
 However, Enhō's record was enough to leave him ranked in makuuchi for the following July tournament.
 In this tournament, he again had a similar situation of having seven wins this time on day 10.
 He lost three bouts in a row after this, but finally managed his first top division winning tournament with a win versus veteran Myōgiryū on day 14.
 He would end the tournament with a 9–6 record and was also awarded the technique prize.
 After another 9–6 record in September, he reached maegashira 6 in the November 2019 tournament.
+It was during this period, however, that Enhō contracted a neck injury, causing him a great deal of pain and affecting his performance.